bluebird75/luaunit/doc/index.rst

 * Added documentation about development process.
 See `Developing luaUnit`_
 * Improved support for table containing keys of type table.
 See :ref:`comparing-table-keys-table`
 * Small bug fixes, several internal improvements
-* Available with a Luarock package
+* Availability of a Luarock package.
+See `https://luarocks.org/modules/bluebird75/luaunit .

 New in version 3.1 - 10.
 Mar 2015
 ---------------------------------